GCISD Parents & Educators for Excellence in Education

 2. if property values go up.

 The total tax rate consists of two separate tax rates: Maintenance and Operations (M&O) and Interest and Sinking (I&S).
-Funding received through the M&O tax rate may be used for:
+ONLY funding received through the M&O tax rate may be used for:

 • Day-to-day operations